 We’re just a bunch of people who like to play games.
 So, sit back, relax, join the community, and have fun.

 I’m revising this article to update it with better pictures (relatively speaking), and to include shots of the Hamadrya, which I didn’t have when I first made my counts-as Huron, who I’ve named Psykill.

 Oh, I also updated the snow basing on Psykill to my most current snow method.
 He needed to not only match his Hamadrya but also the army.

 There’s some old info (2014-2015) in here and some new (2018).
 It just made sense to merge this together than to have separate articles for the same model.

 Bear in mind, I painted this model in 2014.
 So, it’s not to the same standard I paint to now.
 I still like the model though!

-Counts-as Huron Blackheart
+Counts-as Huron Blackheart (Psykill)

 It’s nice to have this model done and to see all the work come together.
 For those who weren’t tracking the progress, he’s a mix of assorted Chaos Space Marine kits and some subtle sculpting work.

 I had some moments with this model.
 The power axe blending took way longer than I had planned and a few times I thought I was going to have to strip it and start over.
-The skin tones on the head was a mistake, as mentioned previously, but one I think that worked out well.
+The skin tones on the head were a mistake, as mentioned previously, but one I think that worked out well.
 The backpack took a few tries as well.
 I did the skulls, loved the look of them but they blended in too much with his face.
 I then had to redo those and the spikes but I’m glad I did.